 If you like medieval art, visit thePalace Stables‘ collection of mostly sacred art from the Middle Ages, including winged altars, paintings of worship and medieval life, and wooden sculptures.

 As a matter of fact, the gardens of the Belvedere Vienna are among the the best baroque gardens in Austria, if not Europe.
-They are listed as a UNESCO World Heritage.
-Not only do the gardens connect the Upper with the Lower Belvedere, they host bold sculptures, neatly trimmed hedges and artful flower beds.
+So much so that they are listed as a UNESCO World Heritage.
+Not only do the gardens connect the Upper with the Lower Belvedere.
+But they host bold beautiful sculptures, neatly trimmed hedges and artful flower beds.
 To further break up the space the garden consists of three levels.
-My favourite are the water cascades and fountains in the middle of the garden.
+Clearly, my favourite are the water cascades and fountains in the middle of the garden.

 Next to the Lower Belvedere you will find the smaller and more private Chamber Garden (Kammergarten).
 In the summer, that patch brims with the most colorful flowers.

 The Austrian National Gallery at the Upper Belvedere hosts a dozen collections of Austrian art.
 Since they span an era as vast as from the Middle Ages to the present there is no better place to get an overview of national art.

 Belvedere Vienna: Tickets And Logistics